kovasah/PersonalIntroBecode/README.md

 #### You can always count on me when...

-When you need some help
+When you need to discuss or to give you some theoric advices

 ##### A funny story